QueensCoder/simple-k8/NOTES.md

     each api defines a  different set  of objects such as a pod to use look up the api versions required for the needed objects

+Use latest images upon update

+    - Version control

+        - manually tag each new version of an image when config file is changed then the change is accepted

+        - drawbacks extra step adde for deployment team now has to keep track of and ensure proper version is being worked
+        - have to apply new changes to config file

+        imperative command
+            - tag image
+            - use imperative command to have kubectle look for latest versions

+            kubectle set image <obj type> / <obj type> <container name> = <new_image>

+            ex:
+                kubectl set image deployment/client-deployment client=ozkhan/multi-client:v1